HadrienMP/time_manager/README.md

 ============

 Ce site web vous permet de suivre votre temps de travail.

-This website holds a tool to allow you to follow their worktime.
+This website holds a tool that allows you to follow your worktime.

 Stats
 -----